9 WORST EVER Gift Ideas for Wife…

 There are gift guides for gamers.
 Gift guides for music teachers.
 20 gift ideas for single women over 55.
 Thirty-three things that NASCAR fans want this holiday season.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 With all these recommendations swirling around, it’s a wonder any gift actually gets purchased.
 Those good intentions can easily devolve into a case of over-analysis paralysis.
 And that’s why I’m writing this.
 Because sometimes it’s easier to approach a problem from the standpoint of figuring out what you should NOT do or buy, rather than the reverse.

-That said, here are 9 things you absolutely positively should definitely, unequivocally, most decidedly NOT buy your wife for Christmas.
+That said, here are 9 gift ideas you absolutely positively should definitely, unequivocally, most decidedly NOT buy your wife for Christmas.